The Elders Pt. 1.mp3

 Early in 2009 the Lord revealed to me that the way we had structured our assembly (church) was not scriptural in that it was out of sync with what Paul modeled for us in the New Testament.
 In truth, I (like many pastors I am sure) never even gave this fundamental issue of church structure the first thought.
 I had always assumed that church structure was largely the same everywhere and had been so from the beginning.
 While I knew Paul had some very stringent things to say about the local assembly of believers, the point of our gatherings together and who may or may not lead, I never even considered studying these issues but assumed we were all pretty much doing it right...safety in numbers right?!
 Boy, I couldn't have been more wrong!

 So needless to say, my discovery that we had been doing it wrong for nearly two decades was a bit of a shock to me!
 Now, this "revelation" did not come about all at once but over the course of a few weeks.
 We were a traditional single pastor led congregation.
 It was a top-bottom model of ministry which is in part biblical, but not in the form of a monarchy.

 The needed change did not come into focus until following 9 very intense months of study and discussions with those who were leaders in our church at the time.

 We now understand and believe that the Bible teaches co-leadership with equal authority in each local assembly.
 Having multiple shepherds with God's heart and equal authority protects both Shepherds and sheep.
-Equal accountability keep authority and doctrine in check.
-Multiple shepherds also provides teaching with various styles and giftings with leadership skills which are both different and complementary.
+Equal accountability keeps authority and doctrine in check.
+Multiple shepherds also provide teaching with various styles and giftings with leadership skills which are both different and complementary.

 For a while we had two co-pastors (elders) (myself and one other man) who led the church with equal authority, but different giftings.
 We both taught in our own ways and styles, and our leadership skills were quite different, but complimentary.
 We were in complete submission to each other and worked side-by-side in the labor of shepherding the flock.